 Meet the NAHIPSW Director

-Dr. Humphreys has also held several leadership positions in education.
-She is a former Dean of the University of Connecticut School of Social Work.
+Dr. Humphreys is a former Dean of the UConn School of Social Work.
 As Dean, she gave leadership and support to the many international activities of the School, including her own consultation to the Republic of Armenia in the creation of social work training and social service programs.
-Previously, she served as Director of the Michigan State University School of Social Work.
-While in Michigan, Dr. Humphreys was appointed by Governor James Blanchard as a member of the Blue Ribbon Committee on Welfare Reform and served as a governor appointee and elected Chair of the Michigan Department of Social Services Advisory Council.
-For one year, she also served as Associate Dean of Rutgers University Graduate School of Social Work in New Brunswick, NJ, where she was a member of the faculty for some time.
-While in New Jersey, Dr. Humphreys was appointed by the Chief Justice of the State Supreme Court as one of the three public members to court’s committee on Professional Legal Ethics.
-For many years she taught women’s issues courses at the George Warren Brown School of Social Work at Washington University and the University of Iowa School of Social Work .
+She was a member of the faculty at Rutgers University Graduate School of Social Work for many years and also served as Associate Dean for one year.
+While in New Jersey, Dr. Humphreys was appointed by the Chief Justice of the State Supreme Court as one of the three public members to the court’s committee on Professional Legal Ethics.

-Long a leader in a women’s issues, Dr. Humphreys was appointed by President Jimmy Carter to serve on his National Advisory Committee on Women’s Issues.
-She co-authored the Human Service chapter of the Committee’s final report Voices for Women.
-Dr. Humphreys is active in many women’s organizations and has presented content and written about a number of social service issues from a feminist perspective.
+Long a leader in women’s issues, Dr. Humphreys was appointed by President Carter to serve on his National Advisory Committee on Women’s Issues.
+She co-authored the Human Services chapter of the Committee’s final report Voices for Women.
+Active in many women’s organizations she has authored numerous articles on social service issues from a feminist perspective.

-Dr. Humphreys is the recipient of numerous awards and citations from such bodies as the Los Angeles County Board of Supervisors and the New Jersey and Michigan legislatures.
+Dr. Humphreys is the recipient of numerous awards and citations.
 She is particularly proud of her selection as New Jersey’s Social Worker of the Year in 1981, and as the “Distinguished Alumnus” from the University of Southern California Graduate School of Social Work in 1982.
 In 1992, she was selected Distinguished Social Worker by the Connecticut Chapter of NASW.
-In 2002, she was awarded an Honorary Doctorate in recognition of her “Outstanding Scientific Achievement and Contribution to the University Development” from Yerevan State University, Republic of Armenia.
-In 2003, she received the NASW “Lifetime Achievement Award.”
+In 2002, she was awarded an Honorary Doctorate from Yerevan State University, Republic of Armenia.
+In 2003, she received the NASW “Lifetime Achievement Award” and in 2014, Dr. Humphreys received the 22nd Annual Catherine Roraback Award from NARAL Pro-Choice Connecticut.